Sometimes, employers and TPAs must deny benefits. Here’s why.

 In approximately half of the states, the employer selects the medical provider for the treatment of the employee’s injuries.
 When the employee elects to treat at an unapproved medical provider, the workers comp benefits should be denied.

 If an employee calls in to work with an excuse like “I can’t come in to work today, because I hurt my back yesterday on the job,” there are no workers comp benefits when there is no medical treatment.
 Regardless of how many days the employee claims he stayed home in bed while his back got better, it is not a workers comp claim.
 There must be medical treatment to verify the nature and extent of the injury, or indemnity benefits will be denied, even when employee remains off work longer than the state’s waiting period.

-When the employee is the perpetrator of horseplay, rough housing or a practical joke, and the horseplay, rough housing or practical joke backfires on the employee and the employee gets hurt, in most jurisdictions there is no workers comp benefits available.
-Any claim brought by an employee is denied, because the horseplay, rough housing, or practical joke has no benefit to the employer and the employee is not considered as being on the job.
+When the employee is the perpetrator of horseplay, roughhousing or a practical joke and the horseplay, rough housing or practical joke backfires on the employee and the employee gets hurt, in most jurisdictions, there are no workers comp benefits available.
+Any claim brought by an employee is denied, because the horseplay, roughhousing, or practical joke has no benefit to the employer, and the employee is not considered as being on the job.

 Author Rebecca Shafer, JD, President of Amaxx Risks Solutions, Inc. is a national expert in the field of workers compensation.
 She is a writer, speaker, and website publisher.
 Her expertise is working with employers to reduce workers compensation costs, and her clients include airlines, healthcare, printing/publishing, pharmaceuticals, retail, hospitality, and manufacturing.
 See www.LowerWC.com for more information.
 Contact:RShafer@ReduceYourWorkersComp.com or 860-553-6604.